There are many popular tetra varieties for home aquariums, each desirable in its own way, but green neon tetras often go under the radar.

-This seems strange since they are an incredibly colorful and social species, adding plenty of interest to a fish tank.
+This seems strange, as they are an incredibly colorful and social species, adding plenty of interest to a fish tank.
+They are very similar, but in some ways more beautiful, than their cousin, the neon tetra.

 They are easy to care for too.
 If you can maintain the right content, you will have some healthy individuals for a few years.
 Even beginners can manage this species.